Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 Let the player start as an H atom trying to reach another H atom.
-We can simulate a door that is not the Case 8: OTtocC door as shown in \figref{fig:sokobond-door}.
-To open the door, the player pulls down on the big molecule.
+We can simulate an open--close door as shown in \figref{fig:sokobond-door}.
+To open the door, the player pushes down on the big molecule.
 The player can go through the traverse tunnel if and only if the molecule is down.
 When going through the closing tunnel, the player is forced to push up on the molecule, closing the traverse tunnel.
-The molecule used to simulate a door has no free electrons, so the level can be completed if and only if the player can reach the other H atom. \end{proof}
+The molecule used to simulate an open--close door has no free electrons, so the level can be completed if and only if the player can reach the other H atom. \end{proof}